Kia Rondo Insurance Rates

 Rates are averaged for all Kia Rondo models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Kia Rondo Insurance
+How to Find the Best Kia Rondo Insurance

-The following list is a recap of the ideas that were raised in the charts and tables above.
+The list below is a brief recap of the car insurance concepts covered in the charts and tables above.

-• Increasing physical damage deductibles can save approximately $200 each year
+• Increasing comprehensive and collision deductibles can save approximately $175 each year

 By shopping online and increasing your deductible, you could save almost $400 on car insurance for your Kia Rondo.
 However, prices can increase if you have a poor driving record, you are a newly licensed driver, or you upgrade your liability coverage.